The 13 Best Ways to Utilize Chili Peppers

 8. Cooked salsa

-This makes canning your own salsa is a great way to preserve your chilies and have quality salsa also during the winter.
+This makes canning your salsa a great way to preserve your chilies and have quality salsa during the winter.

 Here are two recipes for you: